We're removing seat fees and making pricing better for fast-growing teams

 Scaling

-Render excels at scaling production workloads with both horizontal and vertical autoscaling, zero-downtime deploys, and comprehensive load balancing (learn more about uptime best practices) — critical features for handling traffic spikes and ensuring high availability.
+Render excels at scaling production workloads with both horizontal and vertical autoscaling, zero-downtime deploys, and comprehensive load balancing (learn more about uptime best practices) critical features for handling traffic spikes and ensuring high availability.
 Autoscaling triggers can be configured based on customizable CPU and memory thresholds.
+Render also supports extended request timeouts up to 100 minutes, ideal for long-running operations like report generation, data processing, or ML inference, making it well-suited for building scalable AI applications.
+Preview environments are also available as a native capability (requires a Professional workspace or higher).

 Regions and global delivery